 - And so on.

-If we take this further to a spiritual level, the truth is that our soul cannot be satisfied with merely financial support.
+If we take this further to a spiritual level, the truth is that our souls cannot be satisfied with merely financial support.
 It is beyond the needs of the human body.
 At a deeper level, we also crave community, we crave love, and we crave the human touch in whatever we are doing.

 So another reflection question arises here.